Stephen Claus – Types of charity structure

 Without wider membership

-Set up a trust if your charity doesn’t need a corporate structure or a wider membership.
+Set up a trust if your Charity doesn’t need a corporate structure or a wider membership.
 For example, if it:

-• is unlikely to employ a significant number of staff or carry on any kind of business
+• Is unlikely to employ a significant number of staff or carry on any kind of business

-• makes grants but does not do any other type of work, and therefore presents a small risk only.
+• Makes grants but does not do any other type of work, and therefore presents a small risk only.

-Choose a trust deed as your governing document.
-It must specify a sum of money, land or some other assets that your charity will start with (it doesn’t matter how much).
+Choose a Trust deed as your governing document.
+It must specify a sum of money, land or some other assets that your Charity will start with (it doesn’t matter how much).
 Otherwise you won’t be able to register it with the Charity Commission.

-A charity can usually change its structure if its trustees decide that a new structure would better suit the way it plans to operate, however it may be legally very complex to do so and in some cases you may not be able to do this.
+A Charity can usually change its structure if its Trustees decide that a new structure would better suit the way it plans to operate, however it may be legally very complex to do so and in some cases you may not be able to do this.
 Therefore, you should choose carefully at the beginning to save problems later on.

 Stephen Claus.